danielahyano/table_tennis_aerodynamics/README.md

 - [X] Simulation of flight in 2D (with topspin and backspin)
 - [X] Simulation of flight trajectory in 3D
 - [X] Simulation of flight trajectory in 3D with sidespin, topspin and backspin
-- [ ] Make modifications to the bounce, taking into account the dissipation of energy in form of heat and sound.

 - Next steps:
  - Adapt so that you can run the code for different sports (just changing parameters, but making it automated)